mcusi/gen-quickstart/README.md

 ## Running the Notebooks

-Start by opening the 'Gen Quick Start.ipynb' notebook, which contains links to the other notebooks in the intended order.
+Start by opening the 'tutorials/Introduction to Modeling in Gen.ipynb' notebook, which contains links to the other notebooks in the intended order.